plackyhacker/plackyhacker.github.io/binary/findingapis.md

 ## Python

 If you want further background information, read Connor's explanation.
 I wrote a simple Python script to automate this in Windbg, using PYKD.
 The Windows User Mode Exploit Development (EXP-301) course shows how to find references to Win32 APIs in ASLR modules in the IAT (import address table) of non-ASLR modules.
-You might find out the hard way, but you can't always rely on IDA. ;-)

 <img width="972" alt="Screenshot 2022-12-02 at 07 59 50" src="https://user-images.githubusercontent.com/42491100/205244386-6c6c41ea-6296-446f-b5c3-36e6468475f6.png">

+You might find out the hard way... you can't always rely on IDA. ;-)

 The script: [find-win32apis.py](https://github.com/plackyhacker/plackyhacker.github.io/blob/master/code/find-win32apis.py)